dxw/playbook/src/user-research/how-we-do-user-research.md

 photos and short videos during interviews, visits and workshops.

-Remember to delete the photos and recordings from the device once you have transfered them to your laptop or to Google Drive.
+Remember to delete the photos and recordings from the device once you have transferred them to your laptop or to Google Drive.

 ### Using the notes template